CSIS-iLab/new-silk-road/DETAILED_INSTRUCTIONS.md

 `SECRET_KEY` is a [Django setting](https://docs.djangoproject.com/en/1.10/ref/settings/#std:setting-SECRET_KEY) and is used for ["Cryptographic signing"](https://docs.djangoproject.com/en/1.10/topics/signing/).
 It's about website security, so "a-bad-secret-key" is a bad secret key that should **never** be used for a website accessible to the public.

 The setting `DATABASE_URL=postgres://localhost/reconasia` may be fine for your local environment if you have PostgreSQL installed and a database created named 'reconasia'. `postgres://localhost/reconasia` is a URL for configuring a connection to a postgres database.
 In production the URL will include things like a username and password, but we don't need that for developing locally.

+For Linux you may want to change this to `DATABASE_URL=postgres:///reconasia` to connect over the Unix socket instead particular if you are using ident auth as previously described.

 `DEBUG` and `DEBUG_STATIC` control how the Django website behaves, particularly when there are errors.
 Having these set to `True` (with a capital T) is useful for developing locally because you get more information about the errors.